mymike00/suru-icon-theme/README.md

 ## Contributing

-Contributions are obviously welcome!
-If you would like to contribute to this project, please have [read this](/CONTRIBUTING.md) regarding contributions.

-Alternatively, if you would like to support development by making a donation you can do so [here](https://snwh.org/donate).
+If you would like to support the [Suru](https://github.com/snwh/suru-icon-theme) development by making a donation you can do so [here](https://snwh.org/donate).